Rejection of science panel nominees at odds with reviews of council role

 The experts said they had not anticipated government intervention in the selection of members for the Science Council of Japan, raising questions about the validity of Suga’s latest decision despite his insistence that he took into consideration the outcome of expert discussions in 2003 and 2015 on the council’s role.

 “The government’s failure to automatically appoint (the six nominees) this time violates law.
-The government can never control the process,” Oike told Kyodo News.
+The government can never control the process,” Oike said.

 He has said the decision was made to ensure the council would play “a comprehensive and overarching” role, the same wording used in a 2003 report compiled by the review panel.